 Alex is a sophomore pursing a B.S. in Computer Science.
 Alex strongly believes in the potential of technology in improving society.
 His passion for technology and educations stems from his TEDxYouthDay talk in Athens, Greece.
 He also works part-time with Prezi and is a big tennis fan.
 Alex is currently working on the Aggie 2.0 project in the lab.

-Lyndsey Erwin is a graduate student at Georgia Tech's Sam Nunn School of International Affairs and editorial assistant of the journal Information Technologies and International Development.
+Lyndsey Erwin is a graduate student at Georgia Tech's Sam Nunn School of International Affairs and editorial assistant of the journal Information Technologies & International Development.
 She has a background in journalism and most recently was an editor at a public health journal published by the Centers for Disease Control and Prevention (CDC).

 John is currently working for Georgia Tech as the project director in Liberia.
 He has received both bachelor's and master's degrees in computer science from Georgia Tech.
 While studying for his master's, John traveled to Liberia to work on the website of the Truth and Reconciliation Commission.

 Thomas is a Ph.D student in the School of Interactive Computing.
 His background is in interface design and human computer interaction, and he has done ICT work in Ghana prior to beginning his Ph.D studies.
 Thomas is a member of the Liberia kiosk project team, and is interested in studying the role of ICTs in international development for his thesis research.

 Daniel is pursuing a Master in Human Computer Interaction from Georgia Tech's College of Computing.
 He has a background in Computer Science and experience in developing software applications for rural contexts.
 His research focuses on computer interfaces that facilitate interaction with complex systems in low literacy contexts.
 He has worked in the Liberia Kiosk project and is now studying the role of conversational agents in the aforementioned contexts.